-Cause: Due to turnover, the Distirct was unware that the allowable transfers to the interlocal agreement fund required approval from the Board of Trustees prior to making the transfer.
+Cause: Due to turnover, the Distirct was unware that the allowable transfers required approval from the Board of Trustees prior to making the transfer.

 Auditor's Recommendation: The District should promptly seek approval from the Board of Trustees for any future transfers.